GraphiQL

 -

-Theme – Lets you change the visual color scheme of the GraphiQL interface.
+Theme – Change the color scheme of the GraphiQL interface.

 - System – GraphiQL automatically matches your operating system's light or dark mode setting.